Code-Institute-Submissions/StevenWeir038-Snakes-and-Ladders/README.md

 Web deployment using [Heroku](https://www.heroku.com/about).

 SVG background in browser generated using [Convertio](https://convertio.co/) and edited using [Boxy](https://boxy-svg.com/).
 Both were free to use.
+(Note, this was nothing more than a personal/fun touch but I hope it reinforces to the user as to what game they are playing)

 Python version 3.8